 - FEC provided guidance on a Credit Union National Action, Inc. proposal for solicitation and collection of contributions to the Credit Union Legislative Action Committee, known as the "Deduct-A-Buck" program, that would be available to non-corporate credit union members.

-FEC Advisory Opinion Number 1997-2: On behalf of U.S. Representatives David E. Skaggs and Ray LaHood.
+FEC Advisory Opinion Number 1997-2: On behalf of U.S. Reps.
+David E. Skaggs and Ray LaHood.

 - FEC approved the use of campaign funds for paying travel expenses and attendance fees of members, and their spouses and children, to participate in a bipartisan congressional retreat.